dbashford/mimosa/README.md

  I built the configuration to be self-documenting.
 The config file that comes bundled with the application contains all of the configurable options within the application and a brief explanation.
 The default config is entirely commented out as the defaults are built into Mimosa.

- To change something, for instance, to make it so you don't get notified via growl when your CSS meta-language (like SASS) compiles successfully, uncomment the object structure that leads to the setting.
+ To change something -- for instance to make it so you don't get notified via growl when your CSS meta-language (like SASS) compiles successfully -- uncomment the object structure that leads to the setting.
 In this case you'd uncomment compilers, css, and notifyOnSuccess, and change the setting to false.

  You can find the configuration [inside the skeleton directory](https://github.com/dbashford/mimosa/blob/master/lib/skeleton/config.coffee).

 ## Immediate Feedback

  Compilation of your assets is kicked off as soon as a file is saved.
 Mimosa will write to the console the outcome of every compilation event.
-Should compilation fail, the reason will be included in the console.
+Should compilation fail, the reason will be included in the log message.

- If you have [Growl](http://growl.info/) installed and turned on, for each failure or successful compile of your meta-CSS/JS/Templates, you'll get a notification.
+ If you have [Growl](http://growl.info/) installed and turned on, for each failure or successful compile of your meta-CSS/JS/Templates, you'll get a Growl notification.
 In the event Growl gets too spammy for you, you can turn off Growl notifications for successful compiles.
 Each compiler, CSS, JS, and Template, has a setting, `notifyOnSuccess`, that when enabled and set to false will stop Growl notifications for successful compilations.
 You cannot turn off Growl notifications for compilation failures.

 ## CoffeeLint

  Mimosa will [CoffeeLint](http://www.coffeelint.org/) your CoffeeScript and CoffeeScript-based dialects.
 Any CoffeeLint warnings will be printed to the console.
 The default CoffeeLint configuration is included in the Mimosa configuration (commented out of course).
 Turn rules on/off or change values to suit your needs.
-You can also turn off CoffeeHinting altogether by enabling the compilers.javascript.metalint option, and switching it to false.
+You can also turn off CoffeeHint-ing altogether by enabling the `compilers.javascript.metalint` option, and switching it to false.

 ## JSHint

  Mimosa will [JSHint](http://www.jshint.com/) your compiled JavaScript.
 Any JSHint warnings will be printed to the console.
 JSHint has [many rules](http://www.jshint.com/options/), and for now overrides are not available via Mimosa.
 But it wouldn't be hard to add if there is interest.
-You can turn off JSHint altogether by enabling the compilers.javascript.lint option and switching it to false.
+You can turn off JSHint altogether by enabling the `compilers.javascript.lint` option and switching it to false.

 ## RequireJS Optimization